 A new reality for a successful venture

-Founded in Spain in 2006 by a group of young, visionary entrepreneurs, the digital and technology company Tuenti was born as a successful social network and quickly attracted 15 million users.
+Founded in Spain in 2006 by a group of young, visionary entrepreneurs, digital and technology company Tuenti was born as a successful social network and quickly attracted 15 million users.

 Seduced by Tuenti’s success, global telecom giant Telefónica acquired the company and helped it to evolve into a technology-focused mobile phone network.